gaehlerm/SoftwareEngineering/README.md

 Functions, classes, libraries and also complete software or smartphone apps have an interface.
 Even technical objects like plugs have an interface.
 The technical details may vary quite a lot but the basic principles are very similar.

-“Plugs”, you may laugh.
+“Plugs", you may laugh.
 Yes, even plugs.
 Electric plugs in America look different than the European ones.
 It is impossible to plug in an American plug into a European plug and vice versa.
 This is due to historical reasons, but at the same time also a safety measure.
 It prevents you from connecting your American 110V device into a European 230V plug causing damage.
 It’s fail-save.
 Though pretty much all devices can deal with both voltages by now.

 An example of bad design is the USB 2 port.
 The USB stick looks symmetric on the outside but in reality, it is not.
 Someone once said you always needed 3 attempts to plug in a USB 2 cable.
 The first time would have been right but you didn’t manage, the second time was the wrong way around and the third time you managed to plug it in.
 USB 3 has a much more user-friendly design.
 You can plug it in either way.
 The lanes can be either symetrical or asymetrical.
 The technicians implemented a solution that enabled both connections.
 The two devices involved have to negotiate between each other how to use the different lanes of the cable.
 This was some extra work for the engineers, but once solved it is a very convenient solution for the users.